-The 3D Symmetric NoC is an extension to the 2D mesh based NoC architecture.
-For each NoC router of mesh topology, two extra ports are needed resulting a $7 \times 7$ crossbar instead of $5 \times 5$ crossbar for the 2D mesh architecture.
+The 3D Symmetric NoC is an extension to the 2D meshes based NoC architecture.
+For each NoC router of mesh topology, two extra ports is needed resulting a 7×7 crossbar instead of 5×5 crossbar for the 2D mesh architecture.
 Since, the crossbar power increases quadratically with number of ports, the power consumption for a 3D router is much higher than a 2D router [8].
 The solution to the power consumption for a 3D router has been proposed by Li et al. [10].
 The proposed architecture is 3D NoC-Bus Hybrid mesh architecture.
-It takes advantage of the short inter-layer distances, around $20\mu$ m, that are characteristics of 3D ICs [4] [15].
+It takes advantage of the short inter-layer distances, around 20μ m, that are characteristics of 3D ICs [4] [15].
 It integrates the multiple layers of 2D mesh networks by connecting them with a bus spanning the entire vertical distance of the chip as shown in Fig. 1.
 As the inter-layer distance for 3D ICs is small, the bus length will also be smaller.
 This makes the bus suitable for inter-layer communication in vertical direction.
-Due to one hop vertical communication and $6\times 6$ routers, proposed architecture is efficient enough in terms of power consumption and latency.
+Due to one hop vertical communication and 6×6 routers, proposed architecture is efficient enough in terms of power consumption and latency.
 Since the bus is a shared medium it does not allow concurrent communication in the third dimension, however it has been shown that the dTDMA bus outperforms an NoC for the vertical communication as long as the number of 2D planes is less than 9 [10].